 Galleries, gardens, restrooms, and the Cool Café are all accessible by wheelchair.
 There is an accessible drop-off point on Lomita Drive and a ramp leading to the south entrance.
 Wheelchairs and gallery stools are available for visitors’ use.
 If you require assisted listening devices or sign language interpretation for Group Visits, please advise the Education Department in advance of your visit.

 All photos must be for personal and non-commercial use.
-Wedding and portrait photography is not permitted either indoors or outside.
+Wedding, prom, and portrait photography is not permitted either indoors or outside.
 Please refer to our Museum Policies for further information.

 - Strollers are available for visitors’ use.